qdiveio/AI-engineering-training/README.md

-prompts.py         — System prompts for all agents tools.py           — Tool functions used in the tool-use pattern notebooks/         — Training notebooks (start here) specs/             — Detailed specs and guides for each pattern data/              — Data files for RAG exercises
+prompts.py         — System prompts for all agents tools.py           — Tool functions used in the tool-use pattern notebooks/         — Training notebooks (start here) data/              — Data files for exercises
 ```

 ## Troubleshooting